gillesbastin/french_stopwords/README.md

 The typical use case for a stopwords list involves removing all stopwords it contains from the analyzed documents.
 This pre-processing step in an NLP pipeline requires careful consideration.

 - FRENCH_STOPWORDS should be applied after tokenization.
 It includes very short tokens, including isolated letters, which should only be removed when encountered as separate tokens in a text.
 Thus, it is essential to ensure that word boundaries have been correctly interpreted by your tokenization tool before eliminating stopwords with french_stopwords.
-In tidytext, the recommended approach is to use the list on a tokens column named 'word' with filter(!word %in% french_stopwords$token).
-Avoid using the list on non-tokenized texts with functions like stringr::str_replace_all().
+In tidytext, the recommended approach is to use the list on a tokens column named 'word' with `filter(!word %in% french_stopwords$token)`.
+Avoid using the list on non-tokenized texts with functions like `stringr::str_replace_all()`.
 - FRENCH_STOPLOCS should be applied before tokenization since it consists of series of tokens that may not be preserved during tokenization.
 While it has a limited impact on texts due to the rarity of locutions, it is beneficial to address these expressions before tokenization.
 This is because the tokens used in each locution can have significantly different meanings when isolated (for example, "tant bien que mal" means "with difficulties" but has no association with "good" and "evil").
-Given the length of locutions, there is no risk in using stringr::str_replace_all() in this case.
+Given the length of locutions, there is no risk in using `stringr::str_replace_all()` in this case.

 ### Extra precautions

 - `FRENCH_STOPWORDS` and  `FRENCH_STOPLOCS` are designed for use on clean textual data written in French.
-They do not encompass common graphical variations of stopwords resulting from spelling errors, OCR issues, etc. It is recommended to clean text variable before using them.
+They do not encompass common graphical variations of stopwords resulting from spelling errors, OCR issues, etc. It is thus recommended to clean text variable before using them.
 - All tokens in both lists include accents when necessary.
 Therefore, it is important to verify that your corpus also contains accents.
 - While French corpora may often include two types of apostrophe ("’"/U+2019 and "'"/U+0027), the lists retains only the "straight" or "vertical" one ("'").
-Consequently, ensure that "slanted" ("typographic") apostrophes (which are in fact right single quotation marks) are replaced by straight ones in the corpus before using the lists (e.g., with dplyr::mutate(text = str_replace_all(text, "’", "'")).
+Consequently, ensure that "slanted" ("typographic") apostrophes (which are in fact right single quotation marks) are replaced by straight ones in the corpus before using the lists (e.g., with `dplyr::mutate(text = str_replace_all(text, "’", "'")`).
 - The decision to classify a word as a stopword should always align with the research question and the specific corpus in use.
 Some words may have minimal significance in certain contexts but can be considerably more meaningful in others.
 Therefore, it is recommended to carefully review and, if necessary, modify the list before applying it.